Herring Spawn in Parksville Qualicum Beach

 The herring boats are out fishing.
 I love the tidal pools and all the seagulls feasting on the beach.
 This is classic Parksville!

-Every year, I'm left curious to know more about the swarm of activity.
-So this year, I went to my friend, Jeff Belveal, a 3rd generation commercial fisherman, for more insight into this Spring-launching show in Parksville Qualicum Beach.
-Here's what I learned from him.
+Every year, we're left curious to know more about the swarm of activity.
+So this year, we asked, Jeff Belveal, a 3rd generation commercial fisherman, for more insight into this Spring-launching show in Parksville Qualicum Beach.
+Here's what we learned from him.
 The flurry of herring spawn activity tends to only last a few days.
 It's difficult to make plans to be in the right place at the right time to take it all in as the schedule is Mother Nature's.
 About all that can be said with some certainty is that it will almost definitely happen in March.

 What a sight to watch, the seagulls and sea lions chasing each other up and down the coast trying to catch their feast during the herring run in French Creek

-Sharyn Sadauskas...the herring begin to swim in more intense schools and move closer to the shore where marine plants such as eelgrass and kelp can be found to spawn on.
+...the herring begin to swim in more intense schools and move closer to the shore where marine plants such as eelgrass and kelp can be found to spawn on.- Sharyn Sadauskas

 Whale Watching Vancouver Island